 Through unique programs and other pioneering research on ovarian cancer, MD Anderson has:

-- Devised a surgical algorithm, the Anderson Algorithm, to personalize and maximize resection rates of ovarian cancers.
+- Implemented a laparoscopic assessment approach to personalize and maximize resection rates of ovarian cancers.

 - Developed a two-tier tumor grading system to ensure that patients with serous ovarian cancer are properly treated.